A Complete 5-Day Kyoto Itinerary

 Yasaka Shrine

-After eating dinner we walked over to Yasaka Shrine, one of our top things to do in Kyoto at night.
+After the maiko show, head over to Yasaka Shrine, one of our top things to do in Kyoto at night.
 Yasaka Shrine is incredibly popular to visit during the day, but at night illuminated lanterns add a special touch to this area.
 Spend your last evening enjoying the beauty of this shrine at night before you head back to your hotel!

 Location: 625 Gionmachi Kitagawa, Higashiyama Ward, Kyoto, 605-0073, Japan // MAP